mueller-physics/SIM-Collection/literature.md

 > Kevin O’Holleran and Michael Shaw. _Polarization effects on contrast in structured illumination
 > microscopy._ Optics letters, 37(22):4603–4605, 2012. [doi:10.1364/OL.37.004603](https://doi.org/10.1364/OL.37.004603)

+* A video-guide on how to build / align a TIRF-SIM based on the ForthDD SLM, by the Kaminsky group:
+> Young, Laurence J., Florian Ströhl, and Clemens F. Kaminski.
+> _A guide to structured illumination TIRF microscopy at high speed with multiple colors._
+>  Journal of visualized experiments: JoVE 111 (2016). [doi:10.3791/53988](https://dx.doi.org/10.3791/53988)

 ## Multi-focal approaches: Diffractive elements <a name="building-multifocal-diffractive">